Angel-ML/angel/docs/apis/core_api_en.md

-It will be helpful to understand these core classes and processes for implementing machine-learning algorithms that can achieve good performance on Angel.
+It will be quite helpful to understand these core classes and processes for implementing machine-learning algorithms that can achieve good performance on Angel.